jtwool/superdead-rules/src/7_running-the-game.md

 As your game progresses, think about how the other characters respond to what the players have done or what challenges they might get into.
 Generate conflicts from these ideas.
 If you're stuck, consider the [flaws](./2_1_character_creation.md#4-flaws) and [stress relief](./2_1_character_creation.md#5-stress-relief) tables from character creation.
 These can give you ideas for how NPCs might make the players lives more complicated.

+Once you've come up with broad ideas for the initial conflicts, as yourself a serious of who, what, where, why questions.
+Dig two or three levels deep so you can get to the motivations, connections, and reactions of the characters you will be playing.

+> **Example**
+> Conflict: Several members of your group are addicted to a drug being sold by a local street gang
+> - Who is addicted?: Jane Redmond and Lonny Waits, former volunteer firefighters who are now romantically involved
+> - How did they get addicted?: Lonny has been depressed after losing his son, and sought drugs to numb the pain.
+> - What was his son's name?: Ethan, he was 14.
+Died of infection from a wound.
+> - Where did they get the drugs?: The 8th Street Samurai.
+> - Who are the 8th Street Samurai?: A gang run by two brothers, Kai and Roger Hashimoto.
+> - What do the 8th Street Samurai want?: Kai and Roger are cosplaying as samurai.
+They view selling drugs as a means of acquiring wealth and status.
+They make their followers follow a moral code based-on bastardized (mis)understanding of bushido, that binds them in service to their masters: Kai and Roger.
+> - Where are the 8th Street Samurai?: They have a number of hideouts around town including a drug lab in an old office building, and a brewery hideout.

 ### Opening Stressors
 An opening stressor is stakes for the session.
 If the heroes do not satisfy this condition, they will incur a significant stress penalty, typically between 2 and 5 stress.